Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 # The End

-And that is all I know about lifetimes in rust!
+And that is all I know about lifetimes in Rust!

 If you're interested, here is a [concise reference]({% post_url 2015-10-31-lifetime-reference %}) for the syntax used with lifetimes.